Elhamghiasi/RetailPulse/ANALYSIS.md

-# Tiny Sales Analysis
+# Sales Analysis

 ## Project goal

-This beginner-friendly R project examines sales for five products.
+This project examines sales for five products.
 It shows how to import a CSV file, create a new variable, calculate summary statistics, and make a basic chart.

 ## Method